LaserPerformance: Breach of contract, unlawful Counterfeiting and Trademark Infringement

 On March 4, 2013, Bruce Kirby, Inc., filed a complaint in the U.S. Federal Court District of Connecticut, alleging unlawful counterfeiting of the Kirby dinghy globally recognized as the Laser by LaserPerformance.
 LaserPerformance is the legal intellectual property owner of the Laser brand globally except in Oceania (includes Australia, New Zealand), Japan, and Korea.

 This case also names the International Laser Class Association (ILCA) and the International Sailing Federation (ISAF) alleging they assisted LaserPerformance by continuing to supply ISAF plaques to the builder, after Kirby had given them formal notice to stop.

-On June 13, 2013 LaserPerformance filed its Answer and Counter Claims in the United States District Court, District of Connecticut, alleging a scheme by Bruce Kirby, Inc., Global Sailing Limited, and Performance Sailcraft Pty.
+On June 13, 2013, LaserPerformance filed its Answer and Counter Claims in the United States District Court, District of Connecticut, alleging a scheme by Bruce Kirby, Inc., Global Sailing Limited, and Performance Sailcraft Pty.
 Ltd.

-On February 14, 2020 a Connecticut Court gives $6m verdict in favor of Laser designer Bruce Kirby in long running dispute with LaserPerformance.
+On February 14, 2020, a Connecticut Court gave a $6m verdict in favor of Laser designer Bruce Kirby in the long running dispute with LaserPerformance.

 Laser Class

-On March 27, 2019, laser class revoked LaserPerformance's license to build Lasers.
+On March 27, 2019, ILCA revoked LaserPerformance's license to build Laser dinghies under the ILCA class brand.
+LPE now manufactures dinghies with the same design, now being called a Laser, and not an ILCA.